An in-depth report on the causes, diagnosis, treatment, and prevention of periodontal disease.

 - The gum is then sewn over the fabric.
 The fabric prevents the gum tissue from growing down into the bone defect and allows the bone and the attachment to the root to regenerate.

 Restorative and Cosmetic Treatments

-Dental implants: are an option for people who have lost teeth to periodontal disease.
-Dental implants are an artificial type of tooth root used to create permanent prosthetic teeth.
+An option for people who have lost teeth to periodontal disease.
+Dental implants are an artificial type of tooth root used for permanent prosthetic teeth.
 Implants are screws placed into the jawbone.
 Prosthetic teeth are attached to the implants.